Crop Type Classification Using Remote Sensing

 Classification of crops over vast areas is more problematic because each satellite can only capture a limited area at a time.

 Thanks to the pixel-based segmentation performed by our deep-learning algorithms, we can obtain more data in a shorter period of time.
 Crop classification can also be carried out much faster if we receive complete and accurate ground-truth data for the region of interest.
-In the near future, EOSDA will have its own satellite constellation (EOS SAT) in orbit, which will significantly reduce the final delivery rate of our custom solutions.
+In 2023, EOSDA launched its own satellite (EOS SAT-1), which significantly reduced the final delivery rate of our custom solutions.

 classifying crop types in app 2021